badd-labs/badd-labs/lab2/README_solc.md

 INFO [06-26|14:39:04] Submitted contract creation              fullhash=0x3a866d157afb43afaef5e33ef7ec61ab0dfe2edf36783f8a332ee8d622dadea9 contract=0x5dDd255aBa54b65595BB80dDd492Ea260bBA23a1
 ```

-9. If no one is mining in the network, then you have to enable mining on your Geth node to include the contract creation transaction.
+9. Check if the transaction is included by `eth.getTransaction`.
+If not, then you have to enable mining on your Geth node to include the contract creation transaction.
 Open a new terminal and run the following command.
 ```bash
 cd lab2
 geth attach bkc_data/geth.ipc